alexjomin/openapi-parser/README.md

   merge       Merge multiple openapi specification into one

 Flags:
-  -h, --help                        help for openapi-parser
+      --exit-error                  When an error occurs on parsing, exit with a code > 0 -h, --help                        help for openapi-parser
       --output string               The output file (default "openapi.yaml") --parse-vendors stringArray   Give the vendor to parse --path string                 The Folder to parse (default ".")
+      --vendors-path string         Give the vendor path (default "vendor")
 ```

 ### Example